kibblewhite/Google-APIClient-PHP-Authentication-Service-Account-Example/README.md

 This is classed as an external service, so you should make the OAuth Consent Screen settings for external use.

 Besure to correctly create and configure a OAuth 2.0 Client and a Service Account.
 There's loads of online tutorials on YouTube explaining how.
+Set the Authorised Redirect URIs to where ever you plan to redirect to after authentication is completed.
+Settings are in the gauth-config.php file.

 Comments in the code will give you hints into how it all works.
 Happy reading.
 This code was uploaded to share with all and maybe even help a few people, but it comes with absolutely no support, warranty or guarantee.